-Then she astonished me and said, smirking, “Selfless like the castrati?”
+She astonished me, smirking, and said, “Selfless like the castrati?”

 I’d thought of castrati precisely.

-“Or,” I said—and I remember I became animated—I swung an arm—my brows lurched—I sounded but didn’t want to sound eager—“the crucifixion photographs of F. Holland Day.
+“Or,” I said—I recall I became animated—I swung an arm—my brows lurched—I sounded but didn’t want to sound eager—“the crucifixion photography of F. Holland Day.
 The photographer becomes his own model.
 Emaciates himself.
 Then hangs himself on the cross.”

 We moved through a gnomic forest of cypress knees.
 So well I remember.

 “Do you want to know what to call it?”